-CAMPAIGN FILING REQUIREMENTS FOR CANDIDATES AND CONTROLLED COMMITTEES PARTICIPATING IN THE NOVEMBER 7, 2006 GENERAL ELECTION
+CAMPAIGN FILING REQUIREMENTS FOR CANDIDATES AND CONTROLLED COMMITTEES PARTICIPATING IN THE NOVEMBER 4, 2014 GENERAL ELECTION

-All candidates/committees are required by the Political Reform Act to meet the first campaign statement filing deadline regardless of activity.
-The period covered by any statement begins on the day after the closing date of the last statement or January 1 if no previous statement has been submitted.
-Monetary penalties may be assessed for failure to file required statements.
+All candidates/committees are required by the Political Reform Act to file a campaign statement by the first filing deadline listed below regardless of activity.
+All statements filed should reflect the cover period after the closing date of the last statement or January 1 if no previous statement has been submitted.
+Monetary penalties may be assessed for late filing of campaign statements.
+Failure to file required statements will be referred to the Fair Political Practices Commission.